 For both CNAs and RNs, it is required that individuals have their high school diploma or GED prior to obtaining their degree.
 Being phlebotomy and cardiopulmonary resuscitation (CPR) certified is recommended for both careers as well.

-Aspirants don’t require any degree for becoming a certified nursing assistant.
-The basic requirements include a GED or a high school diploma.
-On the other hand, the education requisite for working as an RN includes high school diploma, as well as BSN (Bachelor of Science in Nursing) or ADN (Associate’s Degree in Nursing).
+On the other hand, the education requirements for working as an RN include a high school diploma, as well as a BSN (Bachelor of Science in Nursing) or ADN (Associate’s Degree in Nursing).

 In order to get a CNA certification, aspirants must undergo an accredited CNA programming course that lasts four to six weeks (or 75 hours total) and 16 hours of clinical training, which then qualifies them to take the required exam consisting of various topics.
 To get a better understanding of what to expect on the exam, students can take a CNA practice test.
 During the course, prospecting CNAs will train in the following areas:

 After completing the CNA Program, you have to take and pass the NNAAP (National Nurse Aide Assessment Program) in order to obtain your nurse aide certificate.

 To obtain a license as an RN, students will have to be accepted into an accredited program, and take and pass the National Council Licensure Examination (NCLEX Exam).
 The length in which the license is obtained varies on degree level.
 For example, an associate’s degree can take two years, a bachelor’s degree three to four years and a master’s can take up to two more additional years.
 Common prerequisites for the course include:

 Upon acceptance, RN students will learn everything CNAs learn, but more in-depth.
 They will also learn how to manage medical staff, time management, critical patient care, and phlebotomy.